ResultadosDigitais/matrix/README.md

   <a href="https://circleci.com/gh/ResultadosDigitais/matrix"><img alt="CircleCI Status" src="https://img.shields.io/circleci/project/github/babel/babel/master.svg?label=CircleCI&maxAge=43200"></a>
 </p>

-## Welcome to the Matrix
+## Welcome to the **#matrix**

-The objective of Matrix project is to offer a virtual environment office, as nice as physical offices.
+The objective of **#matrix** project is to offer a virtual environment office, as nice as physical offices.
 When we are working in a physical office is very common entering in discussion threads in many different environments, for example: on coffee, on lunch and others.

 When we are working remotely there are no conversations like in a physical office.
-The Matrix project was born as a proposal to better that experience.
+The**#matrix**project was born as a proposal to better that experience.
 The idea is to create a lot of virtual rooms where people can see and enter these rooms to participate.

-Matrix produces a virtual office for remote teams.
+**#matrix** produces a virtual office for remote teams.
 In this project, you can run a virtual office to simulate the physical environment.
 Read more on [this post in Medium](https://medium.com/rd-shipit/matrix-d4cfc4ad4c75).

 ![Matrix Home Screenshot](docs/img/matrix-morpheus.png)